-The brownies are cakey/fudgy so again — do not make if you want super fudgy brownies.
-The Epicurious is more of a sure thing if fudgy is your goal.
+- The brownies are cakey/fudgy so again -- do not make if you want super fudgy brownies.
+The Bon Appetit version with bittersweet chocolate is more of a sure thing if fudgy is your goal.
 These are good because they are less sweet and more intensely chocolate.

-In addition to the first two batches, I made a third batch of brownies using the Nana’s Brownies recipe from Epicurious.
-It is very similar, but a half batch and calls for a few tablespoons of cocoa and bittersweet instead of unsweetened.
-The Epicurious version was great too, and sweeter.
-I feel like the version with unsweetened chocolate is a little more intense and interesting, but the bittersweet chocolate version was sweeter and had chewier sides.
+But of course I did try the bittersweet version -- the Nana's Brownies recipe from Epicurious.
+It is very similar, but (as mentioned) a half batch and calls for a few tablespoons of cocoa and bittersweet instead of unsweetened.
+The Epicurious version is great too, and sweeter.
+I feel like the version with unsweetened chocolate is a little more intense and interesting.

 Ralph Lauren's Brownies